Köhler disease

 It is caused when the navicular bone temporarily loses its blood supply.
 As a result, tissue in the bone dies and the bone collapses.
 When treated, it causes no long-term problems in most cases although rarely can return in adults.
 As the navicular bone gets back to normal, symptoms typically abate.

-In February 2010, the Journal of the American Medical Association published a report proposing that the 19-year-old king Tutankhamun died of complications from malaria combined with Köhler disease II.

 Symptoms

 Affected individuals experience pain and swelling in the middle part of the foot and usually limp as a result.
 Patients who walk with a limp tend to walk with increased weight on the lateral side of the foot.
 Also, there can be tenderness over the navicular.
 Patients often complain of pain over the apex.

 An X-ray of both feet is used to diagnose disease.
 The affected foot tends to have a sclerotic and flattened navicular bone.
 Symptoms may last for a few weeks or may continue to be present for up to 2 years.
 An indication of the symptoms residing is the resolution of the acute inflammation and obvious healing of the foot.
 This means that the affected bone and the Tarsal Navicular begin to regain their normal size, density and structure.